buraglio/resume/Nick-Buraglio-Resume.md

 # Nick Buraglio
-***809 Indigo Dr -***
+***809 Indigo Dr***
-***Savoy, IL 61874 -***
+***Savoy, IL 61874***
-***Ph: +1 217.841.7026 -***
+***Ph: +1 217.841.7026***
 ***[nick@buraglio.com](mailto:nick@buraglio.com)***

 ### Experience

 #### Co-Chair IETF IPv6 Operations working group - 2023 - Present

-- [Co-chair](https://datatracker.ietf.org/person/Nick%20Buraglio) the [operational IPv6 working group (v6ops)](https://datatracker.ietf.org/group/v6ops/about/) for the Internet Engineering Task Force (IETF).
-Solicit input from network operators and users to identify operational issues with IPv6 networks, and determine solutions or workarounds to those issues.
-Solicit discussion and documentation of the issues and opportunities in IPv6-only operation, and of the resulting innovations.
-Full Charter can be found [here](https://datatracker.ietf.org/doc/charter-ietf-v6ops/)
+- [Co-chair](https://datatracker.ietf.org/person/Nick%20Buraglio) of the [operational IPv6 working group (v6ops)](https://datatracker.ietf.org/group/v6ops/about/) for the Internet Engineering Task Force (IETF).
+Responsible for soliciting input from network operators and users to identify operational issues with IPv6 networks, and determining solutions or workarounds to those issues.
+Additionally, facilitate discussion and documentation of the issues and opportunities in IPv6-only operation, and of the resulting innovations.
+Full charter can be found [here](https://datatracker.ietf.org/doc/charter-ietf-v6ops/)

 #### Planning and Architecture Group, Energy Sciences Network (ESnet) - 2013 - Present

 - Member of the planning and architecture team responsible for strategy and architecture for an international high performance network.
-Responsibilities include:
+Responsibilities include the following:
     - Provide prototyping, support, assessment, and expertise for new and disruptive technologies
     - Act as security strategist for internal and externally facing services
     - Guide framework and policy on change management process